 - Leave the password and click ok.
 If anything prompt, click ok and then it is connected

 Install and deploy WordPress site is very convenient with Easy Engine, it makes this complicated work easy and fun as its name.
-In the next article, we will discuss about plugins which are useful for a WordPress site.
+In the next article, we will discuss plugins which are useful for a WordPress site.
 See you then!